turingschool/front-end-curriculum/lessons/module-2/oop-3-inheritance.md

 ## Vocab

 - `OOP` Object Oriented Programming
-- `Object` A data structure of key value pairs that groups related data and behavior
 - `Class` A blueprint or template of an object that describes what information it should contain and how it should interact with the data
 - `Subclass` A class that inherits from a parent class (also known as a child class)
-- `Instance` One specific copy of an object
+- `extends` A keyword that is used in class declarations to create a class that is a child of another class.
+- `super` A keyword that is used to access and call functions on an class' parent.
 - `Inheritance` The practice of allowing new objects to take on the data and behavior of their parents

 <section class="call-to-action">